spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 3.2.3 is released!
+**Subject**: [ANN] Spyder 3.2.4 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **3.2.3** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **3.2.4** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes one week after version 3.2.2 and it adds the following new
+This release comes 7 weeks after version 3.2.3 and it adds the following new
 features:

-* A button to the Variable Explorer to remove to remove all variables at once.

-It also fixes one critical problem:

-* An AttributeError when running code in the IPython console while using old versions of the qtconsole package.
+* Add compatibility with Jedi 0.11
+* Display lists with all types of elements in the Variable Explorer.

-In this release we fixed 10 issues and merged 9 pull requests that amount to almost 40 commits.
+In this release we fixed 26 issues and merged 30 pull requests that amount to more than 100 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/3.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project